President of Germany: Appointment of the Federal Government

-After the constitution of every new elected Bundestag, which automatically ends the term of the chancellor, and in every other case in which the office of chancellor has fallen vacant (death or resignation), the president will propose an individual as chancellor and must then, provided the individual is subsequently elected by a majority of the members of the current Bundestag (the so-called Chancellor-majority) on the first ballot, appoint the elected candidate to office.
-However, the Bundestag is also free to disregard the president's proposal (which has, as of 2022, never happened), in which case the parliament must within 14 days elect another individual, whom the parties in the Bundestag now choose themselves, to the post with the same so-called Chancellor-majority, whom the president is then obliged to appoint.
-If the Bundestag does not manage to do so, on the 15th day after the first ballot the Bundestag must hold one last ballot: if an individual is elected with the Chancellor-majority, the president is also obliged to appoint the elected candidate.
-If no clear consensus was reached, the president can either appoint as chancellor the individual who received a plurality of votes on this last ballot or dissolve the Bundestag.
-The president can dismiss the chancellor, but only if and when the Bundestag passes a constructive vote of no confidence, electing a new chancellor with the Chancellor-majority at the same time.
-If this occurs, the president must dismiss the chancellor and appoint the successor elected by the Bundestag.
+After an election or other vacancy in the chancellor's office, the president must propose an individual to the Bundestag to be elected chancellor.
+The Bundestag is required to vote on this proposed candidate.
+If this vote fails, the right of nomination falls to the Bundestag, which is then given 14 days to elect another person.
+In either case, the President is obliged to appoint the person if a majority of the entire elected Bundestag, not just those present, votes for them (the so-called Kanzlermehrheit, "Chancellor majority").

+If the Bundestag cannot elect anyone with a majority in the 14-day period, it is required to hold one final ballot.
+If a person is elected with a majority on this ballot, the President is once again obliged to appoint them.
+If there is no majority, the President has seven days to either appoint the person who received a plurality of votes on the final ballot or dissolve the Bundestag.

+The chancellor may only be removed if the Bundestag passes a constructive vote of no confidence, indicating that a prospective new chancellor has the support of a majority.
+The President is then required to dismiss the chancellor and appoint the new candidate.

 The president also appoints and dismisses the remaining members of the federal government upon proposal of the chancellor.
 This theoretically means that the president can appoint only those candidates presented by the chancellor.
-It is unclear whether the president could refuse to dismiss or appoint a federal minister proposed, as no president has ever done so.
+It is unclear whether the president could refuse to dismiss or appoint a proposed federal minister, as no president has ever done so.

+The constitution places no restrictions on who may be chancellor.
 In practice, the president only proposes a person as chancellor who has previously garnered a majority support in prior coalition talks and traditionally does not interfere in those talks.
-However, after the "Jamaica coalition" talks failed in the wake of the 2017 election, President Steinmeier invited several Bundestag party leaders to try to still bring them together to form a working government.
+However, after the "Jamaica coalition" talks failed in the wake of the 2017 election, President Steinmeier invited several Bundestag party leaders to try to bring them together to form a working government.